jakoch/csgo-cli/README.md

 ##### Download Dependencies

 You might download the pre-compiled dependencies package from Appveyor.
-The package excludes the Steamworks SDK, which source is non-redistributable.
+The package excludes the Steamworks SDK, whose source is non-redistributable.

 # Todo